 Have A Good Flexibility Training Program

 Working on flexibility during your training program will ensure that you will not have a reduced range of motion that can cause a sudden snap in your ligaments.
-Ensure that you are following a progressive flexibility routine both pre- and post-game in order for your mechanical movements to be optimized at its full potential.
+Ensure that you are following a progressive flexibility routine both pre- and post-game in order for your mechanical movements to be optimized to their full potential.

 Abiding by The Pitch Counts